-Many businesses might just have one person in charge of video production, so they’re putting a lot of reliance on that one person.
+Many businesses might just have one person in charge of video production, combining videography and editing, so they’re putting a lot of reliance on that one person.
 What happens if they leave?
 What happens if they’re sick?
 What happens if they have too much work and they’re unable to hit their deadlines?
 And so that’s where it’s good to have a production company there as well who can work along side them who they can bring in when you have a lot of work to do, but also can bring in specialist skills that you might not have in-house.
 So often for in-house production you’ll have someone who is a competent generalist, but they might not have very specific skills to make particular types of videos whether it’s animation, motion graphics, documentary, or something that’s a little bit more sophisticated or something that requires you know more high end camera work.
 And that’s where being able to have a relationship with a production company can work really well.

 We’re doing a video for a client at the moment where they’ve recorded a whole lot of case study videos and these were shot in-house by their in-house department and one of the things I like about these videos is they’re no too slick and professional.
 They’re short messages by the staff to camera all about what it’s like working there and I think because you know it was done in quite a casual way there’s some you know really fun sort of footage that’s in there that might have actually been a little bit more challenging for a production company to do.
 And I think when they realised the amount of editing that was involved, that it was actually more effective for their team to work on other things and to be able to bring in a production company to do the editing.
 And so we’re able to work together and they were able to give us time codes of content that they wanted to use where our team would put the video together and send it to them.
 They will give feedback and it’s turned out to be a really smooth process.

 In some cases combining the resources of an in-house video production department with the specialised skills of an external production company can bring together the best of both worlds.